 Is it possible to claim exemption on House rent allowance at the time of filing Income Tax Return/ITR?

 Exemption against House rent is available when an employee is living in rental accommodation and pays rent to the landlord.
-An employer shall deduct TDS on House rent allowance without allowing an exemption to the employee.
+An employer shall deduct TDS on HRA without allowing an exemption to the employee.
 Moreover, an employee can claim exemption on House rent allowance at the time of filing an income tax return.

 How one can claim HRA exemption at the time of filing ITR?